-When they prayed they didn’t pray to a person or being outside themselves.
+When they prayed they didn’t pray to a person or being outside of themselves.
 They knew the power of the Neter of Neters (God) was a part of them.
 Consider that they were able to build pyramids that can’t even be duplicated by modern technology.

 If you accept the idea that aliens built the pyramids with no proof of it then you have accepted the programming and biases built on a foundation of racism.

 Through ancient Africa you will learn why Jesus said, “Therefore I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours.”
 (Mark 11:24)